wsm95/sillytilities/README.md

 ```
 usage: iponcmd [-n] [-h]

 Print your current IP address to the screen.
-Will commy

 options:
   -n, --nocopy